janhui/Huddle/README.md

 -NR     : Number of Routes

                                 FOR OPTION SJM, SJE, NR

-you have to input a number after the query i.e CC 30, where the number is the number of junction for SJE and SJM or number is the maximum distance for NR
+You have to input a number after the query i.e CC 30,

+Where the number is the number of junction for SJE and SJM or

+Number is the maximum distance for NR